 You didn’t make him cheat and your parents didn’t either.
 In many cultures your last sentence would make no sense whatsoever.
 You DO marry entire families.
 We are generally package deals with our extended families, unless you married an orphan.

-Boundaries with families are good (I live in Texas), and this is certainly fodder for marriage counseling, but desiring family togetherness isn’t a sin.
+Boundaries with families are good, and this is certainly fodder for marriage counseling, but desiring family togetherness isn’t a sin.
 You can have a marriage AND family vacations.

 How could you imagine fixing this?
 Jettison the family and kids and make your husband your sole focus?
 Sure, your relationship should be primary, but you also wrote he didn’t make time for you.
 Do you fault yourself for not chasing harder?